TV Tropes is 149% Funded

 - In the third part of the Death Star II stage, there are several barriers blocking your way.
 You must shoot them to destroy them or take damage.

 - This is the point of Super Hexagon, a game where you control a triangle spinning around a hexagon and try to avoid walls that converge in on the hexagon.
 The page image above actually shows a good scenario: new players often die before even 10 seconds elapse.
+However, while colliding head-on with a wall will kill you, rubbing the side of one won't; this can be heavily used to your advantage.

 - The Japanese game show Ucchan Nanchan no Honoo no Challenger has an event where contestants must guide a rod through a maze (of sorts) under a nowhere-near-forgiving time limit, and the rod gives off a burst of smoke if it collided with anything in the maze, including the walls, a slot-machine type contraption, rods, at least 1 robot, or a pendulum.
 This was adapted by Saurus into an Arcade Game running on a unique variant of the Neo Geo system with a trackball controller and blasts of compressed air as the penalty for collisions, and a PlayStation game localized by Jaleco under the name Irritating Stick.